Everything You Need to Know about Radisson Rewards Everything You Need to Know about Radisson Rewards

 Track your Radisson Rewards account in AwardWallet.

-If your points or elite status expires soon, we'll send you a series of reminders by email.
-You also can use AwardWallet to log into your Radisson Rewards account with one click.
-This takes the place of entering your membership number and password on the website.
+If your points or elite status expires soon, AwardWallet will email you a series of reminders.
+You can also use AwardWallet to log into your Radisson Rewards account with one click, which is much faster than entering your membership number and password on Radisson's website.

 Value of Radisson Rewards Points

-Points valuations are made from comparing the number of points used to the cash price for the same redemption.
+Points valuations are a product of comparing the number of points used to the cash price for the same redemption.
 For example, my most recent Radisson redemption required 154,151 points for two nights.
-The flexible nightly rate was ~$170 (after currency conversion) for the flexible rate, including taxes and fees.
-This yields a value of 0.22¢ per point ($340 USD divided by 154,151 points).
-This is right in the typical range post-devaluation.
+The flexible nightly rate was ~$170 (after currency conversion) for the flexible rate, including taxes and fees, yielding a value of 0.22¢ per point (USD 340 divided by 154,151 points).
+This is right in the new typical range post-devaluation range.

 Ways to Earn Radisson Rewards Points